data-craft-01/data_modeling/README.md

 2. **Fact vs Dimension Tables**
    - Dimensional Modeling (approach for data modeling in analytic solutions) assumes that all the tables should be defined either as fact or a dimension table.
-   - Database models generally have two types of tables:
      | Fact Tables | Dimension/Lookup Tables |
      |---|---|
      |contain data or values or events or observations,  typically at a granular level with an identifier column having an ID or key, which can be used to create table relationships.| provide descriptive information about each dimension in a table|